Video Shows Armed Officer Scot Peterson Doing Nothing For Four Minutes As Nikolas Cruz Shot 17, Says Sheriff

 — New York Daily News (@NYDailyNews) February 22, 2018

 Peterson gave up his weapons and ID card on Thursday, February 22.
-Scott wasn’t the only school resource officer that was initially placed on leave before he resigned.
+Scot wasn’t the only school resource officer that was initially placed on leave before he resigned.
 Two additional officers whose names have not been publicized were also placed on administrative duties.
-Reactions on social media ranged from people criticizing Scott to those writing that Peterson likely would not have wanted to engage a person with an AR-15.
+Reactions on social media ranged from people criticizing Scot to those writing that Peterson likely would not have wanted to engage a person with an AR-15.

 Are you going to be demanding that teachers face criminal charges when they too are unable to stop an AR-15 with their NRA-issued pistol?https://t.co/X2DOYphROb pic.twitter.com/QBLatdTrDb